BIG MATHS BEAT THAT!

 Track Attainment and Progress

-Our Tracking Area gives you a clear view of Progress, Attainment, Pupil Efficacy, and more—whether you’re looking at whole classes, specific groups, or individual pupils.
-In addition, our flexible filter tools allow you to compare progress across different age groups and year levels, making it easy to spot trends, track impact, and inform next steps.
+The Big Maths Tracking Area includes a number of reports which provide a clear and comprehensive view of Progress, Attainment, Pupil Efficacy, and more, whether you’re analysing data for whole classes, specific groups, or individual pupils.
+With powerful and flexible filter tools, you can easily compare progress across different age groups and year levels.
+This makes it simple to identify trends, measure impact, and make informed decisions about your next steps in teaching and learning.

 Marking is finished!